 Specific examples include, but are not limited to:

-Financial account number, or credit card or debit card number, including any cardholder data in any form on a payment card.
+- Credit card or debit card number, including any cardholder data in any form on a payment card: or

 Any event that, regardless of accidental or malicious cause, results in: